Jimmy Buffett: Early life

 In 1961, after seeing a folk music ensemble perform in Biloxi, Mississippi, Buffett realized that he wanted to be a musician.
 His first performance was a month later at a hootenanny, where he played a Stella guitar.

-Buffett attended St. Ignatius School, where he played the trombone in the school band at age 8 in the 1950s.
-Buffett graduated from McGill Institute in 1964.
+He attended St. Ignatius Catholic School in Mobile, where he played the trombone in the school band at eight in the 1950s.
+He graduated from McGill Institute (a high school) in the city in 1964.

-Buffett enrolled at Auburn University and was taught how to play guitar by a Sigma Pi fraternity brother to "garner attention from girls".
-Buffett failed out of Auburn after a year, in April 1966, "unable to balance his newfound interests in music and girls with his college classes".
-In 1966, Buffett played acid rock in a band called the Upstairs Alliance that attempted to emulate the sound of Jefferson Airplane.
-He continued college at Pearl River Community College and the University of Southern Mississippi in Hattiesburg, Mississippi and earned a bachelor's degree in history in 1969, where during his time there he also joined the Kappa Sigma fraternity.
+Buffett enrolled at Auburn University in Auburn, Alabama and was taught how to play guitar by a Sigma Pi fraternity brother to "garner attention from girls".
+He flunked out of Auburn after a year, in April 1966, "unable to balance his newfound interests in music and girls with his college classes".
+In 1966, Buffett played acid rock in a band called the Upstairs Alliance which attempted to emulate the sound of Jefferson Airplane.
+He continued college at Pearl River Community College in Poplarville, Mississippi and the University of Southern Mississippi in Hattiesburg and earned a bachelor's degree in history in 1969, where during his time there he also joined the Kappa Sigma fraternity.
 In college, Buffett worked in a shipyard as an electrician and welder.
-He avoided serving in the Vietnam War due to a college deferment and a failed physical exam.
+He avoided serving in the Vietnam War due to a college deferment, and a failed physical exam.